ECRDA About Us

 General Information for Dressage Competitions

-Dressage Shows included in our ECRDA newsletter are conducted in accordance with the ECRDA and AHSA/USAE rules.
-Should a discrepancy occur, USEF/USDF rules will be reviewed and a final decision will be voted on by the current Executive Board of the ECRDA.
-Please be advised that it is the riders responsibility to be familiar with these rules!
-You may call the AHSA/USAE to order a copy of their rule book if you wish.
-ECRDA Championship Show Rules vary from the AHSA/USAE - please note the differences in this rule book under ECRDA Dressage Championships.
+Dressage Shows included in our ECRDA newsletter are conducted in accordance with the ECRDA rules.
+Please be advised that it is the rider’s responsibility to be familiar with these rules.
+ECRDA rules can be found on the ECRDA website at www.ecrda.com.
+ECRDA Championship Show Rules may vary from the USEF - please note the differences in this rule book under ECRDA Dressage Championships.
 All ECRDA Members are required to follow the rules and policies of any farm hosting an ECRDA Sanctioned Show.

 Some of the most common rule questions are explained briefly here: